hanhanname/rx-file/README.md

 - also short versions of arrays and hashes
 - Shorter class names (no ruby/object or even ruby/struct stuff)
 - references at the most shallow level
-- an easy way to order attributes and specify attributes that should not be serialized
+- a way specify attributes that should not be serialized

+### Usage

+The module's main useful api is

+    Sof::Writer.write(object_to_derialize)

 ### Salama Object File

 Ok, so we all heard about object files, it's the things compilers create so we don't have to have huge compiles and can link them later.

 Much fewer know what they include, and that is not because they are not very useful,